JamBelg/Time-Series-Forecasting-with-R/README.md

 # Forecasting
 There is a lot of time series forecasting models, we can sort them into three categories:
  - Automatic models: are the simplest and the easiest to implement.</br>
- - Machine learning models: are more complex,</br>
+ - Machine learning models: are more complex and the process much more customized,</br>
  - Boosted models:</br>

 ## Automatic models